 Discover how ProteoGenix can help you bring your projects to life.

-Make empowered decisions on your antibody development projects by accessing our vast portfolio of state-of-the-art equipment and extensive expertise.
+Your antibody development projects by accessing our broad portfolio of state-of-the-art equipment and extensive expertise.

 Vast choice of antigens

 Don’t waste time and resources by using the wrong antigen design approach.
 Our experienced team will help you select the best antigen synthesis strategy for superior antibody production results.

 Produce your antibodies in any species (including human) and format (scFv, Fab, VHH, full-length, or antibody-fusion proteins).

 Your satisfaction is our highest priority and we instill that principle into everything we do.
 As a result, we offer the market’s best guarantees (yield, reactivity, etc.).

 “At ProteoGenix, your satisfaction is our obsession.
 We incorporate this principle in all aspects of the customer experience to ensure you are completely satisfied with your custom antibody and our customer service.
 That is why we offer the best guarantees in the industry including the highest antibody yields and reactivity.”